kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 (ii) and (iii) should give you a good idea about the current goals and vision of Kùzu.
 If you know GDBMSs well, you should skip over (i).

-## Overview of GDBMS and a Bit of History
+## Overview of GDBMSs and a Bit of History
 In one sentence, GDBMSs are read-optimized analytical DBMSs for modeling and querying application data as a graph.
 As a consequence they are optimized for fast querying of node and relationship records.